JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-xcode.md

 1. Create an Xcode project with a `Podfile` if you haven’t done so yet.
 2. Add the path to your Xcode project `Podfile` with `podfile = project.file(..)` to `build.gradle.kts` (`build.gradle`)
    of your Kotlin project.
-   This step helps synchronize your Xcode project with Kotlin Pod dependencies by calling `pod install` for your `Podfile`.
+   This step helps synchronize your Xcode project with Kotlin project dependencies by calling `pod install` for your `Podfile`.
 3. Specify the minimum target version for the Pod library.
     ```kotlin
     kotlin {